bw0rth/pync/README.md

 listen on arbitrary TCP and UDP ports and even perform a simple port scan.

+Inspired by reading the Black Hat Python book, my goal was to create an easy to use library that provides netcat-like functionality to Python programmers.

 Common uses include:
 * Interactive client/server communication
 * Remote file transfer (upload/download)